Immunizations offer protection against illnesses that can seriously affect your health and the safety of the community at large.

 The CDC and the American College Health Association recommend that college students living in residence halls or similar housing get vaccinated to reduce their risk of meningococcal disease, since they are at higher risk compared with other people of the same age.

-- Students less than 21 years of age should receive one dose of the quadrivalent conjugate meningococcal vaccine (which protects against A, C, Y, and W-135 types of meningococcal bacteria) at ≥16 years of age.
-This can be their first meningococcal vaccine or (for those vaccinated as children) a booster.
+- The quadrivalent conjugate meningococcal vaccine (which protects against A, C, Y, and W-135 types of meningococcal bacteria) is recommended for all students between ages 16 and 21.
+This vaccine (given in one dose) can be their first meningococcal vaccine or (for those vaccinated as children) a booster.

-- Students may be vaccinated with a serogroup B meningococcal vaccine.
-This vaccine is recommended for people 10 years or older who are identified as being at increased risk, either because of certain medical conditions or a local outbreak of serogroup B meningococcal disease.
+- Serogroup B meningococcal vaccine is recommended for everyone (10 years or older) who is identified as being at increased risk, either because of certain medical conditions or a local outbreak of serogroup B meningococcal disease.
+(Vaccination in this circumstance requires three doses, given at different times.)

 New York State Public Health Law requires that all new students receive information about meningococcal disease and vaccination, and provide information indicating that they have been vaccinated or choose not to be at this time.
 Cornell students do this through the Health History Form.